Jigsy1/Jigsy1/README.md

 - 📫 I am only reachable via IRC: Jigsy @ irc.libera.chat

+- I currently do not know any other programming languages and like scripting in mIRC a lot.

 <hr />

 I <b>DO NOT USE</b> Discord, Facebook, Instagram, Signal, Slack, Telegram, Twitter, WhatsApp, etc, etc.